-Heathrow (SP) Limited (the 'Company' or 'Heathrow SP') is a holding company of a group of companies (the 'Group') that owns Heathrow Airport ('Heathrow') and operates the Heathrow Express Rail Service.
-Heathrow SP is an indirect subsidiary of the Heathrow Airport Holdings Limited Group (the 'HAHL Group').
+Heathrow Finance plc (the 'Company' or 'Heathrow Finance') is the holding company of Heathrow (SP) Limited, which itself is the holding company owner of a group of companies that owns Heathrow Airport ('Heathrow') and operates the Heathrow Express Rail Service.
+Heathrow Finance is an indirect subsidiary of the Heathrow Airport Holdings Limited group (the 'HAHL Group').